zck119/dump/python.md

 s.interpolate()				# use interpolation to fillin na.
 Default fills in mean.
 Use method='values' or method='time' to make use of nearset non-missing row indices
 ```

-**Note**: Pandas index is immutable, so adding rows/merging rows means creating a new object.
+**Note**: Pandas index is immutable, so adding rows/merging rows means creating a new object (slow).

 ### Data checking functions: